 Model Diagnostic Checking

 Candidate models were tested for stability and inadequacy.
 A 5% significance level was used in the Ljung-Box test.
 The results for each windowed period are shown in Table 4.
 All model orders were stable for all windowed periods.
-Several model orders were found to be inadequate by the Ljung-Box test: orders 1-2 for period W2-79, and order 5 for period W158−235.
+Several model orders were found to be inadequate by the Ljung-Box test, specifically orders 1-2 for period W2-79, and order 5 for period W158−235.

 Results of running stability and Ljung-Box test on each windowed period.